nadamas2000/modulus/README.md

 | :--- | :--- |
 | **[https://nadamas2000.github.io/modulus/](https://nadamas2000.github.io/modulus/)** <br><br> *Click here to open the web app.* | <img src="assets/QR.png" alt="QR Code to access the web app" width="150"> |

 ### 1\.
-Setting the Modulus
+Configuration

-You have two ways to define the number you want to divide by (the modulus):
+You can configure the calculator in two ways:

   * **Via the URL (on load):**
     Add the `?num=` parameter to the URL to set a specific modulus.
 By default, it is `22`.